orhaimwerthaim/ROSPlan_experiment_pddl/README.md

 # ROSPlan_experiment_pddl
-Will reproduce the ROS-POMDP ICAPS experiment using ROSPlan
+Will reproduce the ROS-POMDP ICAPS experiment using ROSPlan222